blocknative/assist/README.md

 ### Notification Positioning

+The position that notifications appear in the viewport can be configured by defining `style.notificationsPosition` in your config when initializing assist.

+`notificationsPosition` can be either a `String` which will set only the desktop position, or an `Object` containing params `desktop` and/or `mobile` which set the notification position on desktop and mobile respectively.

+Options for setting `desktop` positions: `['topLeft', 'topRight', 'bottomLeft', 'bottomRight']`

+Options for setting `mobile` positions: `['top', 'bottom']`

-By default, `Assist` positions notifications at the top of the viewport on mobile, and the bottom right of the viewport on desktop.
+By default, `Assist` positions notifications at the `top` of the viewport on mobile, and the `bottomRight` of the viewport on desktop.

-To override these values, you can define `style.notificationsPosition` in your config when initializing assist.
+#### Examples

 ```javascript
 // Set notifications to bottom on mobile and top right on desktop